mother-of-all-self-hosting/ansible-role-exim-relay/docs/configuring-exim-relay.md

 To enable exim-relay with this role, add the following configuration to your `vars.yml` file.

 **Notes**:
-- The path should be something like `inventory/host_vars/matrix.example.com/vars.yml` if you use the [MDAD (matrix-docker-ansible-deploy)](https://github.com/spantaleev/matrix-docker-ansible-deploy) Ansible playbook.
+- The path should be something like `inventory/host_vars/mash.example.com/vars.yml` if you use the [MASH (Mother-of-All-Self-Hosting)](https://github.com/mother-of-all-self-hosting/mash-playbook) Ansible playbook.
-- If you use the MDAD Ansible playbook, these settings are not needed as they are specified by default.
+- If you use the MDAD (matrix-docker-ansible-deploy) playbook, these settings are not needed as they are specified by default.
 See its [`matrix_servers`](https://github.com/spantaleev/matrix-docker-ansible-deploy/blob/master/group_vars/matrix_servers) for details.

 ```yaml
 exim_relay_enabled: true